ronnievsmith/firebase-sandbox/README.md

 2. Enter your Firebase config parameters by clicking the Firebase Configuration button
 3. Press the buttons and enjoy yourself

-> :exclamation: If you fork or host this code yourself you should load firebase.js from _your_ server as CDN hosted scripts do not allow proper error reporting to JavaScript.
+> :exclamation: If you fork or host this code yourself you should load firebase.js from _your_ server as CDN hosted scripts do not allow error reporting to display in this Web app.
 See [Mozilla Developer Network GlobalEventHandlers.onerror](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onerror#Notes)

 ### Contribute